jeffrmorton/earthsync/README.md

 # EarthSync Project

 ## Overview
 EarthSync is a web application that visualizes Schumann Resonance data in 3D using real-time spectrogram data.
 It includes a client interface, a server for handling API and WebSocket connections, a detector to generate synthetic data, and monitoring with Prometheus and Grafana.

-Data flows from the detector to the server via Redis streams (`spectrogram_stream`), with historical data stored in a Redis list (`spectrogram_history`).
+## API Documentation
+The server API is documented using OpenAPI 3.0.
+See `server/openapi.yaml` for the full specification.
+You can view it with tools like Swagger UI by importing the file.

 ## Features
 - Real-time 3D visualization of Schumann Resonance with labeled axes (Frequency, Time, Amplitude).